camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/05-database-configuration.html.md

 The data source that is constructed based on the provided JDBC properties will have the default MyBatis connection pool settings.
 The following attributes can optionally be set to tweak that connection pool (taken from the MyBatis documentation):

-* `jdbcMaxActiveConnections`: The number of active connections that the connection pool at maximum at any time can contain.
+* `jdbcMaxActiveConnections`: The maximum number of active connections that the connection pool can contain at any given time.
 Default is 10.
-* `jdbcMaxIdleConnections`: The number of idle connections that the connection pool at maximum at any time can contain.
+* `jdbcMaxIdleConnections`: The maximum number of idle connections that the connection pool can contain at any given time.
-* `jdbcMaxCheckoutTime`: The amount of time in milliseconds a connection can be 'checked out' from the connection pool before it is forcefully returned.
+* `jdbcMaxCheckoutTime`: The amount of time in milliseconds that a connection can be 'checked out' for from the connection pool before it is forcefully returned.
 Default is 20000 (20 seconds).
-* `jdbcMaxWaitTime`: This is a low level setting that gives the pool a chance to print a log status and re-attempt the acquisition of a connection in the case that it's taking unusually long (to avoid failing silently forever if the pool is mis-configured) Default is 20000 (20 seconds).
+* `jdbcMaxWaitTime`: This is a low level setting that gives the pool a chance to print a log status and re-attempt the acquisition of a connection in the case that it takes unusually long (to avoid failing silently forever if the pool is mis-configured) Default is 20000 (20 seconds).

 Example database configuration: